exu/go-workshops/010-basics-importing/README.md

 ## Github style - project structure

-In go idiomatic way is to organise code in "github style", so part of the path is looking like server address to library.
+In go, idiomatic way is to organise code in "github style", so part of the path is looking like server address to library.
 Of course if you want you don't need to do this, but whole ecosystem works that way.

 ```sh
 src/